rceleita/rice_online/wp-content/plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 2.2.3.1 [23/08/2016] =

+* Fix: JavaScript fix for themes/plugins that force WordPress to load outdated versions of jQuery (CherryFramework)

 = 2.2.3 [15/08/2016] =